-There are no activity reports for Huanquihue Group.
+The Global Volcanism Program has no activity reports for Huanquihue Group.

-There are no Weekly Reports available for Huanquihue Group.
+The Global Volcanism Program has no Weekly Reports available for Huanquihue Group.

 |Start Date||Stop Date||Eruption Certainty||VEI||Evidence||Activity Area or Unit|

 There is no Deformation History data available for Huanquihue Group.

 There is no Emissions History data available for Huanquihue Group.

 |The blocky, partially forested Escorial lava flow in the foreground originated from Achín-Niellu (also known as Achen Niyeu or Cerro Escorial) pyroclastic cone (center).
 The Escorial lava flow traveled north into glacial Lago Epulafquen, forming a prominent lava delta.
 Oral accounts of local residents stated that the flow was witnessed by their grandparents, who described the eruption of smoke, ash, and lava that changed the shoreline of the lake.